Mid-1800s Austro-Hungarian Design French Silver Antique Portrait Bracelet

 Condition Report:

-Very Good - Some darkening to a couple of rhinestones due to age and some losses to the metal stud detailing, as is common with these pieces.
-This is only apparent upon close inspection and does not detract from the appeal of the bangle.
+Very Good - A little faint scratching to the gold plated surface of the bracelet.
+This is only visible upon very close inspection and does not detract from the appeal of the cuff.

 For more information about this bangle, read below...